OUR LATEST VIDEOS

 At more than 6 million acres, the Adirondack Mountains definitely can't be covered in one weekend, but you can find plenty of winter adventure here.
 Lake Placid is a good jumping-off point for first-time visitors.
 You'll definitely want to visit the Lake Placid Olympic Museum.

 There are plenty of other activities to choose from, too.
 Ski at Whiteface Mountain, explore the Wild Center's outdoor attractions, and hike the trails at the Ausable Chasm.
-For an all-new experience, hit the Winter Realms experience in Lake George, with ice skating, an ice sculpture garden, picturesque winter walks, and plenty of snow to play in.
 We've got tons more picks for Adirondacks fun in Lake Placid and beyond.

 While you're in the region, book a room at the Mirror Lake Inn, which offers a selection of family-sized suites in a luxurious lakeside retreat.
 Well-known for its breakfast of Adirondack Flapjacks and hot maple syrup, we can't think of a better way to start a vacation day.